iterative/dvc.org/static/docs/commands-reference/import-url.md

 ## Description

-In some cases it is convenient to add a data file or a directory to a workspace such that it will be automatically updated when the data source is updated.
+In some cases it is convenient to add a data file or directory to the workspace such that it will be automatically updated when the data source is updated.
 Examples: